investtools/ivttoken-project/README.md

 ## Code of Conduct
 We are committed to fostering a welcoming and inclusive community.
 Please read our [Code of Conduct](CODE_OF_CONDUCT.md) for more information.

+## Who We Are

+At Investtools, we stand at the vanguard of technological innovation, consistently attuned to the evolving demands of the financial ecosystem.
+Our expertise is leveraged to craft tailored solutions that address the unique requirements of each participant in the financial sector.
+From catering to the specialized niche of fund managers to embracing the expansive realm of finance, our mission is to catalyze market transformation through cutting-edge technology.
+Our dedication to developing superior solutions is reflected in the high satisfaction rates of our clients, underscored by significant product endorsements and minimal client turnover.
+Driven by the dual forces of continual innovation and customer contentment, our ambition is to be recognized as a beacon of technology and a paragon of excellence within the financial industry.

+## What We Do

+Investtools is committed to revolutionizing the market with Perform It, our flagship project, which offers unprecedented control over the investment flow of asset management firms.
+This robust solution liberates asset managers to focus on strategic business aspects by automating and securing operational processes.
+Our ERP software ensures meticulous monitoring of the entire workflow within an asset management firm, providing seamless integration with various entities like administrators and brokers.
+With Perform It, the management of operations spans a comprehensive 360-degree view, encompassing Back Office, Middle Office, and Front Office functions, all underpinned by state-of-the-art interfaces and unwavering focus on automation and security.

+## Our Vision

+Our vision is to reshape the financial market landscape, instilling a culture of technological excellence and innovation.
+By offering bespoke solutions like Perform It, we empower fund managers and financial professionals with the tools necessary for superior operational control and strategic focus.
+As we forge ahead, our goal is to not only maintain our role as a key player in technology but to set new benchmarks for quality and excellence in the financial sphere.
+In the pursuit of this vision, we remain steadfast in our commitment to customer satisfaction, product quality, and the relentless pursuit of progress.